atortellini/wizcam/README.md

+## ISSUE: If the program were to crash, or you close freecam when the patch was applied no way for camera to return to original state

+### Possible Solution:
-## ISSUE: Might want to consider writing the instructions out into a file that can be read in to set the orig_instr member of each instruction_t struct
+- Keep the overwritten instructions in a file that will be read to set the orig_instr member of each instruction_t struct

-- Benefit: If the program were to crash/close freecam when the patch was applied, could still return to a state of unpatched camera
+### Possible Solution:

-- Alternative Solution: On interrupt sig the original instructions are first written back
+- On interrupt sig the original instructions are first written back

 ## ISSUE: Speed of cam movement is much too fast at 5.
 ### Observations: